 A: You may take the quiz/exam from any location as long as you have a strong Internet connection.
 You should be in a quiet environment and strive to limit your outside distractions as well.

 Proctorio Technical Support

-(760) 227-7129 - Available 24/7 (This is a phone number just for Coastline students.)
+(760) 227-7129 - Available 24/7

-Email: support@proctorio.com
+Email: support@proctorio.com Learn more about Proctorio for students